 2. Always try to reach during the day

-This is definitely a remembering tip for all women trekker who travel alone, whether it is India or any other country, it’s good to reach desire destination/hotel before late evening.
+This is definitely a remembering tip for all female trekker who travel alone, whether it is India or any other country, it’s good to reach desire destination/hotel before late evening.
 In India, you will have to face many types of problem if you are getting late to reach your visit or stay point.
 First problem is conveyance, it may be tough job to find local conveyance if you’re not well aware about route.
 Second is find a good driver (if you get conveyance easily); it is also possible the driver could be drunk, so care about that.
 Third is insecurity.
 Yes, of-course, Insecurity is the most talked concern among night travelers in India.
-However, India is safe for all types of tourism, but still I’ll not suggest any women solo traveler to pass through or go alone places after evening, and try to avoid if possible.
+However, India is safe for all types of tourism, but still I’ll not suggest any female solo traveler to pass through or go alone places after evening, and try to avoid if possible.
 And still it is urgent to go, make sure you have a private taxi for both side; but never take empty buses & trains.
 And if you’re planning to travel by Train, better to book upper birth/seat.

 And one more thing, make sure you have international travel insurance for holidays which help to make abroad trip more secure and risk free.
 It is recommended and I guess it is mandatory too!